edm00se/astro-blog/src/content/blog/2018-01-23-looking-back-and-forward.md

 ---
-title: 'Good News'
+title: "Good News"
-description: 'and a little retrospective'
+description: "and a little retrospective"
 pubDatetime: 2018-01-23
 published: true
-tags: ['scm', 'git', 'xpages', 'ibm', 'node']
+tags: ["scm", "git", "xpages", "ibm", "node"]
 canonical_url: false
 category: self-promotion
 permalink: /looking-back-and-forward/
 redirect_from: /self-promotion/looking-back-and-forward/
 ---

 The past year has been great fun.
 I've had a couple of major changes, including a change in job and beginning to work from home.
 I've also done a few different projects that I hadn't been involved in before.
 I'll get to those in a little bit, but first...

 !["good news everyone"](./images/GoodNewsEveryone.png)
-*How about some good news for a change?*
+_How about some good news for a change?_

 ### Thank You!